flatcar/Flatcar/draft.md

 When a vote is needed:

-- A normal decision passes with X.
+- A normal decision passes with a 3/5 (60%) majority of the Committee.
+- A decision deemed especially important requires full consensus instead of a 3/5 majority.
+Which decisions meet that bar is judged case-by-case by the Committee; X describes any further criteria for what counts as "especially important."
 - A charter change passes with X.
 - Other special thresholds are X.